jaimedantas/least-squares-regression/README.md

 ### Dataset
-An one imput dataset with 100 data points is used for training the models.
+An 1-imput dataset with 100 data points is used for training the models.
+This dataset was originally proposed by Dr. [Ruth Urner](https://www.eecs.yorku.ca/~ruth/) on one of her assignments for ML.
 <div>
 <img src="/images/dataset.png" width="400px"</img>
 </div>